GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 {"Event":"did-navigate","URL":"https://example.com/"}
 ```

-These logs are not particularly human-readable, so the Bananatron report generator was created to ingest them and output a short report for humans:
+These logs are not particularly human-readable, so the Bananatron report generator (not yet open source) was created to ingest them and output a short report for humans:

 ```json
 "RiskyItems": [